BiatBang/Notes/note of stuff.md

 - clustered index v. non-clustered index
   - clustered: stored inside the table, maintain the order of the index, like insert 5 3 4, then the index will be 3 4 5.
 One clustered index at most
   - non clustered: outside the table, order can be maintained if specified.
 Slower than clustered, but can have multiple nc indexes
-- Denormalization: A optimization happens after normalization.
+- Denormalization: An optimization happens after normalization.
 Normalization removes all the redundancy but makes queries sometimes slow because of joins.
 So, if some columns are frequently queried, it can be added to the related table, as a redundancy but quick way to query.
 - ACID -- for transactions
   - Atomicity: Either fails or succeed all
   - Consistency: From one valid state to another valid state.
 Ensures the transaction obeys the invariants